ianlintner/forum/docs/event_system/index.md

 A: It creates a more realistic and immersive simulation by enabling dynamic interactions between senators, including real-time reactions, interruptions, and position changes.

 **Q: What are the main components of the event system?**
-A: The main components are the EventBus, Event classes, EventDrivenSenatorAgent, DebateManager, and EventMemory.
+A: The main components are the EventBus, Event classes, EventDrivenSenatorAgent, DebateManager, EventMemory, and RelationshipManager.

 ### Technical Questions